VictorEijkhout/diff2d_benchmark/README.md

 stencil-based matrix-vector product, norm, scaling, and repeat that.

 So far there are C++ implementations based on OpenMP, Kokkos, Sycl, MPI.
-Contributed implemetations welcome.
+Contributed implementations welcome.

-## compilation
+## Compilation

-Go into `code/diff2d` and use make or cmake:
+Go into `code/diff2d`.
+Calling `make` without arguments tells you all the make rules.
+For compilation use make or cmake:

 ```
 make compile VARIANTS="seq oned"